OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

                         sharedPreferences.edit().putString("FCMtoken", FCM_token ).apply();
                     }

-                    // Check if the token may have been compromised and needs refreshing. else if ((storedToken=sharedPreferences.getString("FCMtoken", "")) != FCM_token) {
+                    // Check if hello token may have been compromised and needs refreshing. else if ((storedToken=sharedPreferences.getString("FCMtoken", "")) != FCM_token) {

                         NotificationHub hub = new NotificationHub(NotificationSettings.HubName,